runonbitcoin/walleteering/guide/04-advanced.md

 ## Broadcast notifications

 Many wallets need to be notified when a transaction is broadcast to update their UTXOs.
 Some wallets will even want to broadcast to Bitcoin nodes themselves.
-The `Purse API` has an optional `broadcast()` method for this purse.
+The `Purse API` has an optional `broadcast()` method for this purpose.
 RUN will call the `broadcast()` method after the transaction is fully signed and before RUN broadcasts the transaction itself.
 If you choose to broadcast the transaction yourself, be prepared for the case where a node has already received this transaction.
 This might happen due to timing.

 Similarly, RUN supports exporting a transaction to be imported by another instance of RUN, rather than broadcasting it immediately.
 This is useful when two or more owners need to co-sign a transaction, such as an atomic swap.
 This means that `pay()` is not a reliable way of determining whether a UTXOs have been spent.
 You should wait until `broadcast()` is called.